txkhaund/Machine-learning-w-Python/README.md

 # Machine-learning-w-Python
+This course is provided by Coursera and taught by Andew Ng from Stanford University.
-All the work I learn from my ML courses will be added here
+All the course work assignemnts will be added here